alecthomas/zero/README.md

 Responses may optionally implement the interface `zero.StatusCode` to control the returned HTTP status code.

+Additionally, if the default Zero encoding scheme is not to your liking you can provide a custom provider for `zero.ResponseEncoder`.

 ### Error responses

 As with response bodies, if the returned error type implements `http.Handler`, its `ServeHTTP()` method will be called.

-A default error handler may also be registered by creating a custom provider for `zero.ErrorHandler`.
+A default error handler may also be registered by creating a custom provider for `zero.ErrorEncoder`.

 ### OpenAPI Specification